aakash-bathini/SWE-Course-Project-Team8/README.md

 ---

-## 📚 API Documentation

-### How to Interact with the API
+## How to Interact with the System

-You can interact with the API in three ways:
+Three ways to use it:

-1. **Web Interface**: Use the React frontend at https://main.d1vmhndnokays2.amplifyapp.com/dashboard
+1. **Web interface** - Go to https://main.d1vmhndnokays2.amplifyapp.com/dashboard (or http://localhost:3000/dashboard locally)
-2. **Interactive Docs**: Visit http://localhost:8000/docs (or the deployed backend URL + `/docs`) for Swagger UI
+2. **Swagger UI** - Visit http://localhost:8000/docs for interactive API docs
-3. **Direct API Calls**: Use curl, Postman, or any HTTP client with the endpoints below
+3. **Direct API calls** - Use curl, Postman, or any HTTP client

-All endpoints require authentication except `/health` and `/docs`.
-Get a token by calling `/authenticate` first.
+Most endpoints need authentication.
+Get a token from `/authenticate` first.
+The `/health` and `/docs` endpoints are public.

 ### Authentication Endpoints
 ```http